DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###S

 #####Server-side scripting
-Server-side scripting means that rather than transferring a previously defined web page from a web server to a web browser, the page is instead dynamically generated from a database by software running on the server.
+Server-side scripting means that rather than transferring a previously defined web page from a web server to a web browser, the page (or a part therefore) is instead dynamically generated by software running on the server.
 All content management systems are based on server-side scripting.
 A somewhat related concept is client-side scripting, where the software (for example JavaScript) is not run on the web server, but inside the user's web browser.

 #####Software
 A structured set of instructions to be performed by a computer or handheld device.
 Software can be contrasted with hardware (the actual physical device), or with data (the information processed by the software).
 The terms software, computer program, application and app are often used more or less interchangeably.